SPECIAL REPORT: What The Train Derailment in East Palestine, Ohio Can Teach Us About CBRN Events

-On February 3, 2023, East Palestine, Ohio, not only made history–but also wrote another lesson on why the American public needs to be prepared for CBRN events.
+On February 3, 2023, a small manufacturing village—namely, East Palestine, Ohio—not only made the history books, but also wrote a new lesson on the importance of preparation for CBRN events.

 TABLE OF CONTENTS